 My blog has focused on the lessons we learn from toxic work cultures, bossholes, narcissistic CEO’s, and many other misery-inducing issues.
 Why?
-Because we learn from these workplace mistakes.
-It is not my intent to make leaders feel guilty and run.
-My motivation is to tell the truth rather than sugar-coat issues.
+Because we can learn from these workplace woes.

 Robert Sutton, a professor of management science and engineering at Stanford University and the author of Good Boss, Bad Boss, sheds light on learning from successes and failures.
 Controlled laboratory experiments tell us that we, in fact, learn more from failure than success.
-Writing in the Harvard Business Review, Sutton stated, “Experiencing failure does lead to more richer mental models than experiencing success.”
+Writing in a Harvard Business Review article, Sutton stated, “Experiencing failure does lead to more richer mental models than experiencing success.”

 It amazes me how many companies don’t have time to stop and think about what they learned, but seem to have the time to keep making the same mistakes over and over and over again. — Robert Sutton

-Sutton also has provided very good recommendations on post-event learning that are based on documented experiments.
+Sutton also provides very good recommendations on post-event learning that are based on documented experiments.
 Below are Sutton’s recommendations to maximize learning after each event: